 Scientific and Material Aspects

 The type of material a glass is made from can also influence the Spanish words you might use.
-While vaso is the general term for a drinking glass, if you are specifically referring to a glass made of crystal, you might use the term copa de cristal.
+And while vaso is the general term for a drinking glass, if you are specifically referring to a glass made of crystal, you might use the term copa de cristal.
 This emphasizes the material and adds a touch of elegance to the description.

 Regional Variations and Usage